-INTERNET: Why UNILAD, BOY CHAD, SoFlo and other false "Entertainment" groups are a cancer to Facebook and the internet at large.
+INTERNET: Why UNILAD, BOY CHAD, SoFlo and other "Entertainment" groups are a cancer to Facebook and the internet at large.

 Like many of you, I spend a lot of my free time (which I have plenty,) scrolling through Facebook, watching stuff on Youtube when I'm not watching stuff on Crunchyroll or The WWE Network, conversing with acquaintances and internet friends on Twitch, and basically procrastinating on the internet in general whenever I'm not playing video games or going to work like designing shirts.